Firstject/Godot---My-Library-Helper/README.md

 **🏃‍PlatformBehavior2D** - The Platform behavior applies the parent node of KinematicBody2d a side-view "jump and run" style movement.
 By default the Platform movement is controlled by the <span style='color:#979797;'>ui_left</span> and <span style='color:#979797;'>ui_right</span> keys and <span style='color:#979797;'>ui_up</span> to jump.
 To set up custom or automatic controls, see its library's script.

+**❌AutoQueueFree** - Automatically take action when activated or as soon as the scene tree is entered.
+The main use of AutoQueueFree is to remove parent node as soon as the scene is entered.
+Useful if you're working on visual texts or objects that shows only in the editor and you do not wish it to be appeared in release builds.
+Also supports signal that connects to this node to start activation (usage is described in lib script).

 _More coming soon!_